Deepen Your Learning, Advance Your Skills, Grow and Explore — Together

 January – September, 2020

-Pay Per Module: $750.00 USD (there are four modules over the course of 9 months)
+Pay Per Module: $800.00 USD (there are four modules over the course of 9 months.
+A deposit of the first module is required to enroll)

 *=These rates do not include travel, lodging, and food expenses for the in-person intensives (Note: dependent upon location, snacks and a light lunch may be provided within the cost tuition).